derek-0000/mui-x/docsTech/processing.md

 ## Pipe-processing

-A pipe processing is a pattern allowing plugins or components to enrich data used by another plugin.
+Pipe processing is a pattern allowing plugins or components to enrich data used by another plugin.

-We can classify the pipe-processing into several categories:
+We can classify pipe-processing into several categories:

 ### Plugin state enrichment